Whitney Cummings: 2011–present: Television projects and specials, book

 In 2011, two multi-camera, live-audience sitcoms that Cummings created were picked up by broadcast networks: 2 Broke Girls (which she co-created and executive produced with Michael Patrick King) and Whitney (which she starred in, executive produced, and created).
 Whitney, in which Cummings portrayed a semi-fictionalized version of herself, was not well received by critics, and Cummings acknowledges it was a learning curve for her.
 The series was canceled after two seasons in May 2013.
 While still working on the second season of Whitney, Cummings also hosted a talk show, Love You, Mean It with Whitney Cummings, on E! in 2012, which was cancelled after 11 episodes.
 Cummings later stated that she was overworking herself during this period, and was also in the midst of battling an eating disorder in which she would binge eat followed by compulsive exercise.

 In June 2014, Cummings released her second hour-long special, I Love You, on Comedy Central.

 Her third hour-long special debuted on HBO in 2016, titled "I'm Your Girlfriend".
 Reviews were mixed, suggesting it felt less comedic than her previous stand up performances.

-Cummings had a supporting role in the 2017 thriller Unforgettable, starring Katherine Heigl and Rosario Dawson, released in April 2017.
+Cummings had a supporting role in the thriller Unforgettable (2017), starring Katherine Heigl and Rosario Dawson.
 The following month, 2 Broke Girls was cancelled after having run six consecutive seasons.
-Cummings made her directorial debut with The Female Brain (2017), an independent comedy film distributed by IFC Films, which Cummings also starred in.
+Cummings starred in her directorial debut with The Female Brain (2017), an independent comedy film distributed by IFC Films.

 Also in 2017, Cummings published her first book, titled I'm Fine...And Other Lies, a collection of personal stories about her life.

-Beginning in 2018, Cummings served as one of the head writers, an executive producer, and overseer of day-to-day production of the revival of the comedy series Roseanne, for ABC.
+Beginning in 2018, Cummings served as one of the head writers, as an executive producer, and overseer of day-to-day production of the revival of the comedy series Roseanne, for ABC.
 Cummings left the show before its cancelation.